dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 }
 {{< / highlight >}}

-The following code allows our `ActionFilterDispatcher` for MVC to be added to MVC's pipeline:
+The following code allows your `ActionFilterDispatcher` for MVC to be added to MVC's pipeline:

 {{< highlight csharp >}}
 GlobalFilters.Filters.Add(